Alice Bryant Lisenby

 She is survived by her daughters, Randa Dore' and Linda Lisenby, both of Port Neches, and her son, Ronnie Lisenby and daughter-in-love, Angela of Port Neches.
 Dear to her heart were her grandchildren, David Dore' of Port Neches, Stephen Dore' and his wife, Laura of Atascocita, Olivia Blair of Houston, Erin Collins of Nederland, Amy Heidecker and her husband, Tim of Groves, and Amanda Huang and her husband, Jon of Port Neches.
 She adored her great grandchildren, Harmony Dore', Vivien Dore', Cassidy Ardillo, Seth Ardillo, Aidan Blair, Gavin Blair, Mia Heidecker, Dean Heidecker, Ellison Huang, and Everett Huang and her great great grandchild, Luke Ardillo.

-Alice will be remembered with a visitation on Tuesday, June 24, 2025 from Noon to two o’clock, at Melancon Levingston Funeral Home, 1605 Avenue H in Nederland, Texas, followed by a funeral service at the same location.
-A graveside service and interment will follow at Oak Bluff Memorial Park in Port Neches, Texas.
+Alice will be remembered with a visitation on Tuesday, June 24, 2025 from 12:00pm to 2:00pm, at Melancon Levingston Funeral Home, 1605 Avenue H in Nederland, Texas, followed by a funeral service at the same location.
+Interment will follow at Oak Bluff Memorial Park in Port Neches, Texas.

 Alice will always be remembered for her kindness to others and her steadfast love.